An Exposition on the Siddha Yoga Practice of Dakshiṇa

 This dharma naturally extends to the field of spiritual knowledge.
 The Brihadaranyaka and Chandogya Upanishads, the oldest among the philosophical scriptures belonging to the Vedas, convey teachings about the disciple’s sacred duty to make offerings to the spiritual Master, the Sadguru, who imparts the highest knowledge—the knowledge of the Self.
 The scriptures describe how these offerings were made in many forms, such as gold, silver, cattle, grains, clothing, a plot of land, or other material goods.
 Each disciple offered according to their means.
 Many scriptural stories recount how, through a disciple’s offerings of dakshiṇa to the Guru, a divine alchemy took place: the disciple became increasingly established in the Guru’s teachings.
 This practice of dakshiṇa continues to the present day.

 On the Siddha Yoga path, a Siddha Yogi performs many spiritual practices.
 Each practice has its own benefits and liberating power.
 One of these beautiful practices is the offering of dakshiṇa.
-A Siddha Yogi, having received shaktipat initiation from Shri Guru, gives dakshiṇa in acknowledgment of the wisdom, guidance, grace, and blessings they continuously receive from Shri Guru.
+A Siddha Yogi gives dakshiṇa to honor Shri Guru, the bestower of shaktipat initiation and the source of wisdom, guidance, grace, and blessings.
 Siddha Yogis recognize that by following the Siddha Yoga path, they have the good fortune to attain the four goals of life:

 Therefore, Siddha Yogis offer dakshiṇa with discipline and regularity as part of their sadhana.